ColbyHman/YTNotify/README.md

 - Discord Account
 - Docker
+- Python 3.10

 ## Installation

 1. Create an Application at [Discord Developer Portal](https://discord.com/developers)(DDP)
-2. Copy the Bot's Token into a .env file in the project's root directory
+2. Copy the Bot's Token into a .env file in the application/config folder
+3. Add necessary MongoDB credentials to the .env file as well
-3. From your CLI (Command Line Interface) of choice, execute the following command:
+4. From your CLI (Command Line Interface) of choice, execute the following command:
 ```
 docker-compose up -d
 ```
-4. Once the containers are up and running, navigate back to the DDP and copy the Bot's Client ID.
+5. Once the containers are up and running, navigate back to the DDP and copy the Bot's Client ID.
 Use that ID to create your invite link with this format
 ```
 https://discord.com/oauth2/authorize?client_id=<YOUR CLIENT ID HERE>&permissions=149504&scope=bot
 ```
-5. This URL will give the Bot permission to "Send Messages", "Embed Links", and "Mention @everyone, @here, and All Roles"
+6. This URL will give the Bot permission to "Send Messages", "Embed Links", and "Mention @everyone, @here, and All Roles"
-6. Once YTNotify has joined the server, have fun!
+7. Once YTNotify has joined the server, have fun!
 Use ``&help`` to view the list of commands

 ## Usage